 I found fascination in finding out why people do what they do, what makes them take action, and how they interact with the world.

 When my college chapter concluded, I tripped into an opportunity writing copy for a tech startup.
 Until then, the only copyrighting on my radar was the boring legal kind (with an “r”).
 But there was one thing I knew for certain: I wanted to be a writer.
 As it turns out, copywriting (with a “w”) perfectly blends creativity and psychology.
 Story and strategy.
 (And, hey, I’ll be honest because I believe in transparency.
 Copywriting pays the bills a heck of a lot better than fiction writing does.)

 I melted into a decade of agency and corporate copywriting, working with reputable brands like Samsung, Titleist, Jamba Juice, and Mindbody.
 But between the fancy work parties and weekend deadlines, something felt vacant.
 My words weren’t making a sincere impact.

 Seeking creative fulfillment, I spent evenings scribing copy for creative entrepreneurs and startup creators.
 And I realized something: These creatives and creators were so busy in their own zones of genius, they didn’t have the time or desire to write the words that sell.
 They needed someone with a fresh perspective and marketing expertise to bring their stories to life on paper.

-So, in 2017, I took my side hustle full-time.
+In 2017, my side hustle expanded into a full-time online business.
 I filed an LLC, booked a one-way flight to London, and said “see ya” to corporate.
 Six months later, I packed my life into an 80-liter backpack and took my copywriting business on the road.
-Now I live and work from cities around the world, serving clients from California to Australia.
+Now I live and work from cities around the world, serving clients from America to Australia.

 I believe clear communication can help you achieve anything.